mrbelowski/r3e_crewchief_v2/README.txt

 "spot / don't spot" (switches the spotter on and off - note even in "leave me alone" mode the spotter still operates unless you explicitly switch it off)
 "do I still have a penalty / do I have a penalty / have I served my penalty" "do I have to pit / do I need to pit / do I have a mandatory pit stop / do I have a mandatory stop / do I have to make a pit stop"
+"where's [opponent driver last name]"
+"who's [ahead / behind]" (this one only works if you have the driver name recording)

 Other button assignments